 Audience members are free to move around the auditorium and come and go as they wish, and there will be a Chill Out area nearby for anyone who would like to make use of it.

-The cast will introduce themselves ahead of the show so audiences get an idea of who they will be seeing on stage, and we will make a Social Story available ahead of your visit, which tells you what you can expect from both the show as well as your visit to Storyhouse.
+The cast will introduce themselves ahead of the show so audiences get an idea of who they will be seeing on stage.
+There will also be a Social Story available on request, which tells you what you can expect from the show.

 Book whatever seats you think will be best for you, and if you want us to make any extra provisions, please let us know.